Nepelius/clc3-Grp7/README.md

 ![MongoDB Service](images/mongodb_service.PNG)

-If this port is now forwarded the new metrics from MongoDB can be viewed there.
+If this port is now forwarded the new metrics from MongoDB can be viewed or the Prometheus UI on [http://localhost:9090/graph].
 ```
 kubectl port-forward service/mongo-export-prometheus-mongodb-exporter 9216 -n monitoring
 ```